 AWS HIPAA Compliance Best Practices Checklist

-So if you want to develop a medical solution and make your health-care services cloud-based, you will have to apply the latest technologies for maintaining data compliance.
-To build cloud-based apps according to the Privacy Rule, most of the healthcare providers apply Amazon Web Services (AWS) due to its increased agility, security, and innovation potential.
+So if you want to develop a medical solution and make your health insurance coverage and-care services cloud-based, you must apply the latest technologies to maintain data compliance.
+To build cloud-based apps according to the Privacy Rule, most healthcare providers apply Amazon Web Services (AWS) due to its increased agility, security, and innovation potential.

 Is AWS Cloud HIPAA Compliant?